-From fig.7 we can see the input and output waveforms of synchronizer and phase detector

 Fig.8.
-Performance analysis of duty cycle computation block

-From fig.8., we can observe the input and output waveforms of the duty cycle computation block.
-The output of the phase detector is fed to this block with the same time periods of CLK1, CLK2, and samclk.
+Performance analysis of duty cycle computation block From fig.8., we can observe the input and output waveforms of duty cycle computation block.The output of phase detector is fed to this block with the same time periods of CLK1,CLK2 and samclk.
 The counter(count) counts until the reset is 0 and it stops when the reset is 1.
-Now the comparator compares the count value to the population size(N) when the condition is satisfied the stop signal gets activated.
+Now the comparator compares the count value to the population size(N), when the condition is satisfied the stop signal gets activated.
 Now the refout and pout outputs get counted when reset is 0 and stop is 0.
 When the stop signal becomes high the counting gets halted.
 When the reset becomes high, the counter is set to 0.

 Fig.9.
-Performance analysis of phase value computation block

-(a) and (b) indicates the input and output waveforms

-The outputs of counters in the duty cycle computation block are fed as input to the multiplexers and the external inputs al, be,k, xi, th are given as 1,0,0,1 and 00000000000 as shown in Fig,9.
+Performance analysis of phase value computation block (a) and (b) indicates the input and output waveforms The outputs of counters in duty cycle computation block is fed as input to the multiplexers and the external inputs al,be,k,xi,th are given as 1,0,0,1 and 00000000000a.
 Registers receive the inputs from the multiplexers with the select line(start) accordingly which is activated by the comparator.
-The inputs of registers get processed by the respective subtractor, bitwise right shift, and adder.
+The inputs of registers get processed by the respective subtractor, bit wise right shift and adder.
 Later the final phase value is obtained from the comparator.